Pulover/PuloversMacroCreator/Documentation/Variables.md

 ## Expressions

-Check the option *Expression* to use AutoHotkey Expressions format in the value field.
+Expressions are used to perform one or more operations upon a series of variables, literal strings, and/or literal numbers.
 With expressions you can execute math operations, functions, assignments and object calls.

+In PMC you can execute expressions in the following ways:

+* Entering them in the Expression Window.
+You can enter multiple expressions separated by lines or commas.

+> ie := ComObjCreate("InternetExplorer.Application"), ie.Visible := true, ie.Navigate("macrocreator.com") ; This would create an InternetExplorer COM object and navigate to "macrocreator.com"

+* Checking the option *Expression* in the Variables Window.

+> MyVar := 30 * 100 / 200 ; This would assign 15 to MyVar
+> MyVar := Number + 100 ; This would assign the value from variable Number + 100 to MyVar

+* Forcing expression in a command parameter by preceding it with a `%` and one or more spaces.

+> % StrLen("Some string") ; This would show 11 in a command parameter

 In expressions variables must not be enclosed in percent signs (except to deference) and literal strings must be enclosed in quotes.
 A complete explanation can be found at [AHK documentation](http://autohotkey.com/docs/Variables.htm#Expressions).

-> MyVar := 30 * 100 / 200 ; This would assign 15 to MyVar
-> MyVar := Number + 100 ; This would assign the value from variable Number + 100 to MyVar
-> MyVar := StrLen("Some string") ; This would assign 11 to MyVar
+### Remarks

-Since version 5.0.0, Expression format must be used for Function parameters and COM expressions.
+Since version 5.0.0, AutoHotkey Expression format must be used for Function parameters and COM expressions.
+PMC files from previous versions are automatically converted.

+Some short variable names should be avoided in expressions as they are used internally and will not be correctly evaluated.
+The names are a, e, i, o, r, s, t, ac, eo, lf, lp, tt and numbered variations of them like a1, a2... tt1, tt2....

 ### Boolean Assignment